Models to gain knowledge about brain diseases

-The advantage of organoids is that they are based on human cells and provide an environment that is similar to the one inside a person in case of illness.
+The advantage of organoids is that they are based on human cells and provide a 3D environment that can mimic certain organ architecture.
+Since they can be derived from patient cells, organoids can be used to model human disease and suggest more personalized treatments.
 Relative to the use of animals, organoids can be grown quickly and at a relatively low cost.
 But there are challenges:

-Another concern is that the organoids are to some extent produced with the help of stem cells, so-called iPS cells, which means that they can regenerate cells that die.
+Another concern is that the organoids are to some extent produced with the help of stem cells, so-called iPS cells, that to some extent retain their stem cell capacity in the mature organoid.
+This means that the organoid can regenerate cells that die.
 That is not how it works in a real brain.
 Ivan says:

 – We must consider that we do not get an organoid with only mature cells; immature cells remain and can influence the pathology.
 We need additional time to optimize our organoids to mirror neurodegenerative conditions.

 Nor can one study cognitive behaviours in an organoid.
 For example, researchers still need to study memory deficits in living mice.
 But with the help of organoids, many parts of an experiment can be done without animals, unlike previous research where there was a lack of alternatives.

 Ivan and his team expect to need another two years to create qualified organoids.
 They must also produce a simple and clear description in form of a research protocol, which is easy to follow for others who will use the model.